st1vms/dialog-js/README.md

     <h1>My Dialog</h1>
 </div>
 ```
-*Note: Make sure to set a `z-index` property for your dialog, it will be used to position the backdrop and close button*
+*Note: Make sure to set a `z-index` property for your dialog, it will be used to position the backdrop (with z-index - 1) and the close button (z-index + 1)*

 Use the Dialog class and assign it the dialog element in the constructor along with a configuration object: